ColinHammarberg/milestoneprojectnumber3/README.md

 - The footer contains information about the company and the company behind the application.
 It also states very clearly, that the company does not have any social media.

+### Features left to implement

+* In the future I would like to integrate SPCE (Digital meeting platform) onto the application and that the client automatically receives an account when creating an account on Love Therapy.
+It would be easier for the client to have digital meetings then.
+* I would also like to implement a direct booking system which shows when there are available slots and that triggers an automatic text message and email which should be sent to the client when completing a booking.

 # MEDIA & CONTENT

 ### Landing page (https://cdn.dribbble.com/users/388048/screenshots/2303293/therapist.gif)